sayankc/skc-create-AzDoAgents-via-pipeline/README.md

 - The agent pool should be created in advanced in the portal.
 - You should have one service connection available that can create azure resources - resource group, storage account , VM.
 Otherwise you need to adjust the code slightly to install agent in pre-exisitng VM.
 Key point to note that winRM should be enabled in the VM.
 In the pipelie, it is done via Custom Script extension during VM provisioning.
 - A PAT key with the right permissions should be generated.
-- Create the following variables:
+- Create the following pipeline variables:
     - Password :the admin password for the machines
     - PAT: The PAT key